irather/Guelph-Scheduler-App/README.md

  4. Run the command $npm run start-flask

 # For Developers: Unit Testing #
-run unit tests with 'npm test'
+run unit tests with 'npm test' in the 'scheduler-app' directory.

 Currently tests can only be done on functions in 'functions.js', so any functions that 'App.js' uses that you want to create a test for must be in 'functions.js'.